 Harvest Moon Rising

-A few nights ago I was able to get my baby telescope (StarTravel 102) out to view the three-quarter moon.
-My dad helped me out with all the equipment and I was able to take a few pictures through it at prime focus.
-The pictures never look as good on screen as they do through the eyepiece, I was a little disappointed with them as they just look 'flat'.
-If anybody gets the chance to look at the moon through a telescope - do it!
-It is totally different than looking at pictures, or even binoculars.
+I got my baby telescope (StarTravel 102) out a few nights ago to view the three-quarter moon.
+My dad helped me with all the equipment, and I could take a few pictures of it at prime focus.
+The pictures never look as good on screen as they do through the eyepiece; I was disappointed with them as they look 'flat'.
+If anybody can look at the moon through a telescope - do it!
+It is different from looking at pictures or even binoculars.

-Finally, I would like to thank my new laptop (HP TX1250 Entertainment Tablet) for helping me write this post! - My operation makes typing a little difficult and slow, but my new laptop has a swivel screen, making it a tablet with touch-sensitive screen and with Vista's handwriting recognition I can write reasonably fast. ;)
+I thank my new laptop (HP TX1250 Entertainment Tablet) for helping me write this post! - My operation makes typing a little difficult and slow, but my new laptop has a swivel screen, making it a tablet with a touch-sensitive screen.
+With Vista's handwriting recognition, I can write reasonably fast. ;)

 Related ArticlesThese articles may also be of interest to you